hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_parse.md

 (and thank you - that is exactly what I was hoping to learn!)

 [20:27:10](#rcRPzqsg_SIYblrzIPU1W5vVIOTQ6X0byGGYUQZ24kk) <hiiamboris (NOT THIS ONE)>:
-I added `--write` to the Parse tool to batch edit files Ì†ΩÌ∏â
+I added `--write` to the Parse tool to batch edit files üòâ

 [20:27:23](#_RFnnZsi1guebJnvHgBYtCIm0qGlolL-CXGldLPe9jc) <hiiamboris (NOT THIS ONE)>:
-With ports it will kill `sed` Ì†ΩÌ∏â
+With ports it will kill `sed` üòâ

 [21:30:24](#23qwYjGJBDsbbtJy6-wGyuAR4vpSPCV4qjz7zZI1dwM) <GiuseppeChillemi (GiuseppeChillemi)>:
 Wow